Skip to content

 Back to Blog

-high severity February 06, 2026 · scope unconfirmed
+high severity February 06, 2026 · 3 min read Unverified claim — what this is

 Far East Listed by thegentlemen Ransomware Group

-On February 6, 2026, the ransomware group known as thegentlemen added Far East Fame Line DDB PLC to its public leak site, confirming that internal files had been exfiltrated from the Thai apparel and accessories retailer.
+On February 6, 2026, the ransomware group known as thegentlemen added Far East Fame Line DDB PLC to its public leak site, claiming that internal files had been exfiltrated from the Thai apparel and accessories retailer.

 Public reporting indicates the company, which employs between 250 and 499 people and generates annual revenue of $10 million to $25 million, was headquartered in Phra Nakhon Si Ayutthaya, Thailand.
 The data exposed consists of internal files stolen during a ransomware attack.
 No precise count of affected individuals has been released, and available details do not specify the exact volume or sensitivity of the documents.
 The listing appeared on the group’s dark-web leak site, accessible via the .onion address hosted on the ransomware.live aggregator.